-The new school year is already a few weeks old already so I thought it would be a good idea to go through some of the changes that are made to your Child Care Subsidy when starting school and what else you need to do.
+The new school year is already a few weeks old already so I thought it would be a good idea to go through some of the changes to your Child Care Subsidy that occur when transitioning from child care to full time school.

 You can continue to receive the Child Care Subsidy for each child up until they are 13 years old and not attending secondary school.
 If you have started using a before and after school care programs or holiday program that is appropriately approved with Centrelink you can continue to receive the Child Care Subsidy toward those fees – which is great!